 The student should always have personal travel and health insurance with coverage for the whole length of stay abroad, when travelling, studying or working outside the Nordic, EU or EEA countries.
 Some countries or host institutions may require specific insurance, and this should be found out well in advance.
 The student should be aware of the conditions and risks covered by their insurance.

-VAMK students going for practical training are insured by VAMK.
+VAMK students going for practical training are insured by VAMK during the working hours.
 Please note that students need to take care of the liability insurance by themselves.

 Residents of Finland are entitled to medical care while staying temporarily in another EU/EEA country or in Switzerland.
 Anyone covered under the Finnish social security system who intends to travel to an EU/EEA country or to Switzerland